grafana/grafana/docs/sources/features/datasources/stackdriver.md

 ------------ | -------------
 *Name* | The datasource name.
 This is how you refer to the datasource in panels & queries.
 *Default* | Default datasource means that it will be pre-selected for new panels.
-*Service Account Key* | Service Account File for a GCP Project.
+*Service Account Key* | Service Account Key File for a GCP Project.
 Instructions below on how to create it.

 ## Authentication